 Thermo Fisher Scientific, Inc. (TMO): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

 Thermo Fisher kicked off the year 2014 with a solid performance.
-The company posted a better-than-expected fourth quarter 2013 results with adjusted EPS of $1.43 and revenues of $3.47 billion, both ahead of the Zacks Consensus Estimate of $1.38 and $3.30 billion.
+The company posted a better-than-expected first quarter with adjusted EPS of $1.53 and revenues of $3.90 billion, both ahead of the Zacks Consensus Estimate of $1.40 and $3.72 billion.
 The results also sailed past the year-ago numbers.
-The company is carrying out all basic procedures to take over Life Technologies which is expected to complete in early 2014.
-The proposed buyout of Life Technologies is expected to complement Thermo Fisher's portfolio of analytical technologies and specialty diagnostics.
-Besides, in a challenging market environment, a 6% organic growth is encouraging.
-However, economic uncertainties and currency headwind continue to act as major dampeners.
+As expected, in February, the company completed the acquisition of Life Technologies.
+The buyout of Life Technologies is expected to complement Thermo Fisher's portfolio of analytical technologies and specialty diagnostics.
+However, in a challenging market environment, a mere 2% organic growth remains a matter of concern.
+Besides, economic uncertainties and currency headwind continue to act as major dampeners.
 We are Neutral' on the stock.

 Headquartered in Waltham, Massachusetts, Thermo Fisher Scientific Inc. (TMO) is a scientific instrument maker and a world leader in serving science.
 Thermo Fisher was incorporated in 1956 as Thermo Electron Corporation.
 In Nov 2006, Thermo Fisher Scientific, Inc. was formed through the merger of Thermo Electron Corporation with Fisher Scientific International Inc.

-Specialty Diagnostics: This segment, formed after the acquisition of Phadia, serves customers in healthcare and clinical laboratories with a portfolio of diagnostic test kits, reagents and instruments, used to increase the speed and accuracy of diagnoses to improve patient care.
+Specialty Diagnostics (SD): This segment, formed after the acquisition of Phadia, serves customers in healthcare and clinical laboratories with a portfolio of diagnostic test kits, reagents and instruments used to increase the speed and accuracy of diagnoses to improve patient care.
 The segment also includes the company's healthcare market customer channel consisting of catalog, e-commerce and direct sales.
 This segment has six primary businesses Immuno Diagnostics, Clinical Diagnostics, Transplant Diagnostics, Microbiology, Anatomical Pathology and Healthcare Market Channel.
 Post-acquisition, management has incorporated the two small Specialty Diagnostics businesses within Life Technologies into the Specialty Diagnostics segment of the company.